DhruvGohel46/QRail-3/README.md

 ---

-## 🎓 SIH 2025 Context
+comprehensive railway asset management and maintenance system

-This project is submitted for **Smart India Hackathon (SIH) 2025** under the railway asset management and maintenance category.
+This project is submitted for **comprehensive railway asset management and maintenance system** under the railway asset management and maintenance category.
 The solution addresses the challenge of modernizing railway operations through digital transformation.

 **Problem Statement**: Digital transformation of railway asset management and preventive maintenance scheduling
 **Organization**: Indian Railways / Ministry of Railways